Implementing arbitrary quantum operations via quantum walks on a cycle graph: introduction

-In this work, we first introduce our DTQW-based neural network in Sec.~\ref{sec:formalism} and then prove its universality for quantum control in Sec.~\ref{sec:universality}.
-We further modify the gradient descent and apply it to our DTQW-based QNN in Sec.~\ref{sec:gradient}.
+Our work is organized as follows.
+We first introduce our DTQW-based neural network in Sec.~\ref{sec:formalism} and then prove its universality for quantum control in Sec.~\ref{sec:universality}.
+We further modify gradient descent and apply it to our DTQW-based QNN in Sec.~\ref{sec:gradient}.
 Finally, we simplify the QNN in Sec.~\ref{sec:friendly} to facilitate the laboratory implementations.